220620NET/Game-Stonks-P2/P2-Proposal.md

 - User can see list of crypto currencies, current value, historical value
 - User receives initial investment amoutn of $ XXXX.00
 - User receives periodical "allowance" like $200 going past Go in Monopology
+- User can complete and submit loan application form
+- Users can track income
+- Users can track expenses
+- Users can withdraw money from investment account and deposit into savings accounts
+- Users can create additional accounts (for either investment or saving)
+- Users can compare and track their multiple accounts
 - User has dashboard displaying portfolio, diversity graph, platform
     - **Use D3?**
     - Use APIs to keep these passive and dynamic (see *Crypto-API-Resources.md* and *Financial-News-APIs.md*)